-If the power is removed after calibrating just one additional point (pH 4.01 for example), the probe will automatically calculate and save a calibration value for the uncalibrated third point in order to maintain the electrode's linearity.
+If the power is removed after calibrating just one additional point (pH 4.00 for example), the probe will automatically calculate and save a calibration value for the uncalibrated third point in order to maintain the electrode's linearity.

-To calibrate the second point, fill a calibration bottle with fresh pH 4.01 or pH 10.00 solution and drop the Probe in all the way.
-Follow the procedure detailed above, but at step 6, select either pH4.01 or pH10.0, dependent upon the solution you are using.
+To calibrate the second point, pour 300mL of fresh pH 4.01 or pH 10.00 solution into a clean calibration cup and drop the Probe in all the way.
+Follow the procedure detailed above, but at step 7, select either pH4.01 or pH10.0, dependent upon the solution you are using.
 Wait while the Meter stabilises and calibrates.
 When the 'Calibrating 100%' screen is displayed, the calibration report will display the slope for the pH electrode in millivolts (mV) per pH unit.
 If this slope goes below 45mV/pH at 25°C, the pH electrode should be serviced.
 Press OK then press the ESC key repeatedly to get back to the main display.

-Remove the Probe from the calibration bottle, rinse thoroughly in fresh water, shake off any excess and dry the outer sleeve with a soft cloth.
+Remove the Probe from the calibration cup, rinse thoroughly in fresh water, shake off any excess and dry the outer sleeve with a soft cloth.